 Spring in the Sonoran Desert means sunny, blue skies, brats and brews at the ballpark, and colorful wildflowers galore along our Sonoran Desert trails.
-It’s the ideal time of year for outdoor events and activities like these.
+Mid-February through April is the ideal time of year for outdoor events and activities like these.
+Check out our list below for why everyone loves spending spring break in Scottsdale.

 Purple lupine, yellow brittlebush and golden poppies are just a few of the blossoms you’ll find along Scottsdale-area trails from mid-February to early April.
 For prime wildflower photos, we recommend The Bajada Nature Trail, Taliesin Overlook and Granite Mountain Loop trails in Scottsdale’s McDowell Sonoran Preserve, or the Pinnacle Peak summit trail.